 MerchantSpring’s Aussie Item Specific Editor & Multi-store Dashboard

-We’ve partnered with MerchantSpring to bring you an eBay Item Specific Editor and offer tailored just for Australian eBay & multi-store sellers.
+We’ve partnered with MerchantSpring to bring you an exclusive offer for Australian eBay sellers.
+You can use MerchantSpring’s Item Specifics Editor to:

 *This eBay offer includes access to the Optiseller Aspect Finder+ tool for sellers until September 30th, 2021.
-No commitment is required from sellers beyond this date, no payment details are required to redeem this offer, and sellers who redeem the offer will not be charged for the use of the tool during the offer period.
+No commitment is required from sellers beyond this date, and sellers who redeem the offer will not be charged for the use of the tool during the offer period.
 To take advantage of this offer, sellers must sign up using the link provided (or if already an existing Optiseller user, by logging in by using the link provided).
 Optiseller does offer other paid-for tools, services and plans which can be purchased separately.
 These are not included in the free offer.

 Note: Sellers using a third-party provider should first check with their listing provider to see how to best utilise the Optiseller tool via the tool itself or the downloadable file option.